wrightmat/dnd-hyrule/docs/_ref/D&D in Hyrule.md

 Welcome to a special edition of a Dungeons and Dragons adventure, set within the fictional world of Hyrule!
 For more information on this unique setting, please reference the Adventurers' Guide to Hyrule as well as Ganon's Guide to Monsters.

-### Adjustments from 5e
+### Setting-Specific Rules

-This edition uses a few modified rules, mostly from Original Dungeons and Dragons, in order to give a more Zelda-like feel to certain areas of gameplay.
+This setting uses a few modified rules, mostly variant rules from 5e or from previous versions of Dungeons and Dragons, in order to give a more Zelda-like feel to certain areas of gameplay.
 This mostly applies to dungeon crawling mechanics which aren't present in vanilla D&D 5e.

 #### Dungeon Crawling